basho/basho_docs/source/languages/en/riak/theory/why-riak.md

 ### Riak Data Types

-If you are not interested in dealing with version conflicts on the application side, [[Riak Data Types|Using Data Types]] offer a powerful yet easy-to-use means of storing certain types of data while allowing Riak to handle merge conflicts.
+If you are not interested in dealing with version conflicts on the application side, [[Riak Data Types|Using Data Types]] offer a powerful-yet-easy-to-use means of storing certain types of data while allowing
+Riak to handle merge conflicts.
 These conflicts are resolved automatically by Riak using Data Type-specific algorithms inspired by research into [convergent replicated data